amueller69/Law-School-Notes/Spring-2019/Bankruptcy/01-StateCollectionLaw.md

   * UCC Article 9 Security Interest applies to "a transaction, regardless of its form, that creates a security interest in personal property"
   * All security interests in personal property are guided governed by UCC Article 9
   * Creation of the security interest under Article 9 - 3 Requirements
-    * Uses the term “Attachment” to refer to creation (Note: can also be garnishing someone’s wages)
+    * Uses the term “Attachment” to refer to creation (Note: can also be garnishing someone's wages)
     * First requirement: Value has been given
       * That the secured creditor (bank for example) has either made a loan or committed to make a loan to the debtor
       * Does not need to actually give it yet, suffices to have a contractual obligation to give it in the future